daivinhtran/react-nextjs-exercises/README.md

 ## Exercises

-Feel free to use [nextjs](https://nextjs.org/)'s official documentation to help with the exercise.
-If you are stuck at an exercise, you can move on to the next one.
+Feel free to use [nextjs](https://nextjs.org/)'s official documentation to help with the exercises.
+If you are stuck at an exercise, please ask questions and/or move on to the next one.

 ### Routing